John Crewe, 2nd Baron Crewe: Early life

 Crewe was the son of John Crewe (1742–1829) of Crewe Hall, a wealthy Whig politician who was created the first Baron Crewe in 1806.
 His mother, Frances Anne Crewe, the daughter of Fulke Greville, was a political hostess known for her great beauty and wit.
 His younger sister, Elizabeth Emma (1780–1850), married Foster Cunliffe-Offley; two other siblings, Richard and Frances, did not survive infancy.

-As a child in around 1775, he was painted by Sir Joshua Reynolds in a pose and costume which mimic the well-known portrait of Henry VIII by Hans Holbein the Younger.
+As a child in around 1775, he was painted by Sir Joshua Reynolds in a pose and costume that mimic the well-known portrait of Henry VIII by Hans Holbein the Younger.
 The portrait is considered among the artist's finest portrayals of children, and has been described as "one of Reynolds' freshest attempts at comedy painting".
 Horace Walpole commented: "Is not there humour and satire in Sir Joshua's reducing Holbein's swaggering and colossal haughtiness of Henry VIII to the boyish jollity of Master Crewe?"

 Frances Burney described him in the early 1790s as "a silent and reserved, but, I think, sensible young man".
 Local historian Ray Gladden describes him at the time of his entrance into the army as "high spirited", accruing gambling debts that his father had to pay off by selling land.
 One of his daughters later remembered that he claimed his total debts were never above £80,000, then a huge sum.